bindzume/fogland/README.md

 Also works on browser so itoddlers can use it.
 You just need to host it on your server (or a virtual machine i guess) Then just connect to it via browser. (make sure you do https or else phones throw a hissy-fit about permissions)

-Here is my vercel version
+# Try it out
+Here is my vercel version.
+It's all local so your information is safe don't worry.
+The web version doesn't allow for background location tracking but the native app does (on android).

+Make sure you allow location and sensors for the website in your browser.

 https://fogland.vercel.app/